LoicSanchez/JobTrackerPortal-MERN/README.md

 # What is MERN?

-MERN stands for MongoDB, Express, React, Node Classified as a NoSQL database program, MongoDB uses JSON-like documents.
+MERN stands for MongoDB, Express, React, Node.

+Classified as a NoSQL database program, MongoDB uses JSON-like documents.

-Express.js, or simply Express, is a back end web application framework for building RESTful APIs with Node.js Node.js is a back-end JavaScript runtime environment.
+Express.js, or simply Express, is a back end web application framework for building RESTful APIs with Node.js.

+Node.js is a back-end JavaScript runtime environment.
 Node.js runs on a JavaScript Engine and executes JavaScript code outside a web browser.

 React is a free and open-source front-end JavaScript library for building user interfaces based on UI components.

 # Structure